menandmice/micetro_docs/guides/user-manual/api_auth.rst

 With this authentication method, multiple M&M Web Service instances can be deployed and used simultaneously behind a load balancer to provide a redundancy that is transparent to the API client.

-The session IDs, on the other hand, are only valid on the API endpoint (web server) they were created with.
-So when an API client that uses a session id gets redirected to another Web Server/API Endpoint, the client will get an error that the session id is invalid or expired, and then needs to login again to get a new session id before proceeding.
+The session IDs, on the other hand, are only valid on the API endpoint (web service) they were created with.
+So when an API client that uses a session id gets redirected to another Web Service/API Endpoint, the client will get an error that the session id is invalid or expired, and then needs to login again to get a new session id before proceeding.

 Basic Authentication
 ^^^^^^^^^^^^^^^^^^^^